EOA-Blockchain-Labs/ethereumonarm/docs/kiln/kiln-testnet.rst

 Prysm
 ~~~~~

-You will need the :guilabel:`Prysm` password that you previously set in the `secrets.env` file.
-Put this password in the wallet file as follows:
+We need to import the validator keys.
+Run under the ethereum account:

 .. prompt:: bash $

-  sudo bash -c "echo $PRYSM_PASSWD > /etc/ethereum/kiln/prysm-wallet-password.txt"
+  validator-kl accounts import --keys-dir=/home/ethereum/validator_keys

 Replace `$PRYSM_PASSWD` variable for your password.

-All set, now run the validator systemd service (for instance, :guilabel:`Nethermind` as EL):
+All set, now run the validator systemd service (for instance, assuming :guilabel:`Nethermind` as EL):

 .. prompt:: bash $